alfonsobries/vue-tailwind/README.md

 _** Also notice that the form inputs are in the `src/elements/` path and the components in `src/components/` path._

-You can also import the component from another custom component but in that case, you currently can't override the default theme, still, you can set the classes by using the props though, look at this example:
+You can also import the component from another custom component but in that case, you currently can't override the default theme.
+However, you can set the classes by using the props, look at this example:

 ```
 <template>